kellygyu/LoL-league-winrate-analysis/README.md

 ### Data Cleaning

 As our dataset contains a lot of extra columns, we will first drop all the columns that won't be used for our analysis.
 Additionally, the 2022 dataset we downloaded contains some matches from 2023 preseason, hence we will also drop any match data with the "year" 2023.
 After removing these matches, we have a total of 12101 rows.
+We will also conver the `"result"` column to boolean type.
 Our next steps will be to create new columns to measure performance and determine whether a champion is heavily banned or not.
 We define these columns to be "meta" and "kda".

 **Defining `"Meta"`**